-In 2014, Switzerland and Russia celebrate 200 years of diplomatic relations.
+In 2014, Switzerland and Russia celebrated 200 years of diplomatic relations.
 Russia is a priority country of Swiss foreign policy.
-Relations between the two countries have become closer since the signing of a Memorandum of Understanding in 2007.
+Relations between the two countries are robust and well established and have become closer since the signing of a Memorandum of Understanding in 2007.

 Bilateral relations Switzerland–Russia